 - Baking Sheet: Line the baking sheet with parchment paper and liberally grease both sides of the paper.
 This is necessary for the cake sponge to release effortlessly.

 - Preparing the Roll: Select either a lint-free tea towel or parchment paper as an insert.
 Lay the insert flat and generously dust the top with powdered sugar.
 This step keeps the cake from sticking to the insert.

 - First Roll: Slowly and gently roll the cake with the insert inside the rolls.
 Allow the cake to cool while rolled up fully; this can take between 1 -2 hours.

 - Second Roll: Once the cake has cooled, gently unroll it.
 Spread your filling across the cake, leaving a 1-inch parameter around the edge.
 Roll the cake back up without the insert on the inside.
 Wrap it in a towel or parchment paper to help the cake hold a tight roll while setting.
 Place in the refrigerator for four hours before serving.

 Substitutions and Alternatives

-Grapeseed Oil - If you do not already have grapeseed oil, I do not recommend buying it for this recipe.
-As an alternative use avocado oil, almond oil, canola oil, or olive oil.
+Grapeseed Oil – If you do not already have grapeseed oil, I do not recommend buying it for this recipe.
+As an alternative, you can use avocado oil, almond oil, canola oil, or olive oil.

 Milk Powder – Substitute with flour to keep the dry ratios consistent.

 Fillings and Toppings

 Much like cakes, swiss rolls can have a large variety of different fillings.
 I think it is fun to have a topping bar so that everyone can make their perfect dessert.
 Suggestions include: